Gravitational wave memory of compact binary coalescence in the presence of matter effects: nonlinear memory waveform

-The content of non-linear memory depends on the integrated time derivative of the \textit{parent signal} (the signal from which the non-linear memory is produced), as can be seen in Eq.~(\ref{eq:mem_plus}).
-The peak displacement achieved by the memory signal is proportional to the energy emitted by the parent signal $\Delta h_{\text{peak}}^{\text{mem}} \propto \Delta E_{\text{GW}}$ and hence memory is \textit{de facto} a measure of the emitted energy during the post-merger process.
-This is reflected in the memory content of the post-merger signal from the BNS merger events.
+The content of nonlinear memory depends on the integrated time derivative of the \textit{parent signal} (the signal from which the nonlinear memory is produced), as can be seen in Eq.~(\ref{eq:mem_plus}).
+The peak displacement achieved by the memory signal is proportional to the energy emitted by the parent signal $\Delta h_{\text{peak}}^{\text{mem}} \propto \Delta E_{\text{GW}}$ and hence memory is \textit{de facto} a measure of the emitted energy during the postmerger process.
+This is reflected in the memory content of the postmerger signal from the BNS merger events.
 In Fig.\,\ref{fig:hpeak_sacara} the $\Delta h_{\text{peak}}^{\text{mem}}$ is plotted for the NR simulations SACRA presented in Ref.~\cite{SACRA}.
 We fix the distance to be 100 Mpc and the inclination angle to be the most favorable for the memory signal i.e., the edge-on system.
 Two cases of total masses are shown with different values of mass ratios.
 For the total mass 2.5$M_{\odot}$ a monotonic decreasing trend is observed for $\Delta h_{\text{peak}}^{\text{mem}}$ as a function of tidal deformation parameter for a system with fixed mass ratio.
-One can also conclude from this that the energy emitted in the post-merger phase of the neutron star is lower as the tidal deformability of the NS increases.
-The $\Delta h_{\text{peak}}^{\text{mem}}$ of mass ratios less than one are without exception lower than mass ratio 1, which again corresponds to the lower $\Delta E_{\text{GW}}$ of the post-merger signal as the mass ratio becomes different from unity.
+One can also conclude from this that the energy emitted in the postmerger phase of the neutron star is lower as the tidal deformability of the NS increases.
+The $\Delta h_{\text{peak}}^{\text{mem}}$ of mass ratios less than 1 are without exception lower than mass ratio 1, which again corresponds to the lower $\Delta E_{\text{GW}}$ of the postmerger signal as the mass ratio becomes different from unity.

 For the case of total mass 2.7 $M_{\odot}$, an interesting but expected phenomenon occurs.
 The most compact system has a dip in the $h_{\text{peak}}^{\text{mem}}$.
-These systems are the ones with negligible post-merger signal as the final remnant collapses to a BH almost instantaneously.
+These systems are the ones with negligible postmerger signal as the final remnant collapses to a BH almost instantaneously.